ZinaxDAO/nft/README.md

 - Stake NFTs to earn token rewards
 - Use NFTs to collect loans from a liquidity pool

-## Brief Description of What it does
+## Brief Description of the Product
 The Zinar NFT Dapp is made up of two main parts, The Solidity smart contracts that hold the logic for minting, staking, loaning NFTs & referring people, and the react frontend.

 The ZinarNFT contract is a contract that allows the creation and sale of non-fungible tokens (NFTs) called "Zinar" on the Ethereum blockchain.
 The contract is an implementation of the ERC-721 standard and inherits from the ZinarWhitelistRefferal and ZinarSetter contracts.
 The contract is also a ReentrancyGuard, which means that it prevents reentrant calls.
 The contract defines a mapping for the URI of each Zinar NFT and uses a counter to generate a unique token ID for each NFT.
 The contract defines several functions for minting different types of Zinar NFTs, and these functions require that the sale is active and that the caller is either on the whitelist or has a referral.
 The contract also defines functions for setting the URI of each type of Zinar NFT and for paying referral commissions.